mesosphere/dcos-docs-site/pages/1.11/installing/production/upgrading/index.md

 For example: An upgraded DC/OS Marathon leader cannot connect to the leading Mesos master until it has also been upgraded.

-- An upgraded DC/OS Marathon leader cannot connect to an non-secure (i.e. not upgraded) leading Mesos master.
+- An upgraded DC/OS Marathon leader cannot connect to a non-secure (not upgraded) leading Mesos master.
 The DC/OS UI cannot be trusted until all masters are upgraded.
 There are multiple Marathon scheduler instances and multiple Mesos masters, each being upgraded, and the Marathon leader may not be the Mesos leader.
 - Task history in the Mesos UI will not persist through the upgrade.

 ## Supported upgrade paths